cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 Throughout this handout you will see two kinds tasks: lab check-off tasks and lab report tasks.

+For each _lab report task_ you must take some notes, save a screenshot, and/or record some data for your lab report.
+Students can start working on their lab report during their lab session, but will likely need to continue working on their lab report after the lab session.
+The lab report is due on Thursday at 11:59pm.

 For each _lab check-off task_ you must raise your hand and have a TA come to check-off your work.
 The TA will ask you the questions included as part of the lab check-off task and the assess your understanding using